Amer Sports Corporation – Annual report – 31 December 2018

 Earnings sensitivity before taxes is influenced by changes in the fair value of derivative instruments not used in hedge accounting and on-balance sheet hedging derivative instruments as well as changes in the value of on-balance sheet currency-denominated loans and receivables.
 Shareholders’ equity is affected by changes in the fair value of derivative instruments used in hedge accounting recognized under the hedge reserve.

-The following table sets out Amer Sports’ cash flows that are under hedging policy for the next 24 months (EUR million):
+The following table sets out Amer Sports’ cash flows (including discontinued operations) that are under hedging policy for the next 24 months (EUR million):

 The strengthening of the euro against the USD typically improves Amer Sports’ result of operations.
 The strengthening of the euro against the other foreign currencies typically weakens Amer Sports’ result of operations.
 A significant share of the US dollar denominated procurement cost risk is eliminated against the US dollar denominated operating result.
 Due to the growth of the business that is dependent on sourcing from Asia, the US dollar procurement exceeded the US dollar denominated operating result significantly.